zhuzhanji/NorovirusGenotyping/lab_book.md

 -clustalw.sh
 -clustalw.py

+**Function**

 clustalw.sh calls clustalw.py.

-**Function**

-clustalw.py uses clustalw to align all GI orf1s into rdrp/GI.aln, all GI vp1/orf2s into rdrp/GII.aln, all GII orf1 into vp1/GII.aln, all GII orf2 into rdrp/GII.aln, orf1 of all genogroups into vp1/all.orf.
+clustalw.py uses clustalw to align all GI orf1s into rdrp/GI.aln, all GI vp1/orf2s into rdrp/GII.aln, all GII orf1s into vp1/GII.aln, all GII orf2s into rdrp/GII.aln, orf1s of all genogroups into rdrp/all.orf, orf2s of all genogroups into vp1/all.orf.

 **Result**